Three Holiday Tips for a Happy New Year!

 Tip #1: The Assessment

-The Assessment is derived from a game my brother and I played on New Year’s Eve, when we were young.
+The Assessment is derived from a game my brother and I played on New Year’s Eve when we were young.
 If the past year had been a good one overall, we’d take a deep breath moments before New York’s Big Apple dropped on our family television and blow the air out at the turn of the New Year.
 We thought we could carry on the good “Juju” into the next year this way.
-Likewise, if the year had been less than stellar, we’d empty our lungs of air seconds before the clock marked the turn of the year and take our first breathe free of calamity.
+Likewise, if the year had been less than stellar, we’d empty our lungs of air seconds before the clock marked the turn of the year and take our first breath free of calamity.

 Tip # 2: Take the Best and Leave the Rest!

 I’ve noticed that humans spend a lot of time grieving the lost things.
-We spend one day a year celebrating our birth…one of the most miraculous things that have ever happened to us, yet can spend the entire year beating ourselves up over a misdeed or poorly chosen words.
-The truth is, we all fall short from time to time.
+We spend one day a year celebrating our birth…one of the most miraculous things that have ever happened to us yet can spend the entire year beating ourselves up over a misdeed or poorly chosen words.
+The truth is, that we all fall short from time to time.
 That is a part of being human and although to grieve our mistakes is human and proof that we are no sociopaths, to grieve endlessly is debilitating.